Emergent Graphical Conventions in a Visual Communication Game: Experiments

 \subsubsection{Communication efficacy and sketch abstraction}

 We record both the success rate and the communication steps over the training iterations; see \cref{fig:cum_step_and_acc}.
+The communication is considered successful when the receiver makes the correct prediction at the end of the game.
 In \cref{fig:acc}, agents in all settings except \textit{one-step} converge to a success rate above $80\%$.
 Among them, the communicating pairs in the \textit{complete} setting and the \textit{sender-fixed} setting evolve to achieve a comparable success rate with the \textit{retrieve} baseline.
-Interestingly, these two pairs also emerge a phenomenon resembling the natural observation in human study, named \textit{systematic reduction}~\cite{lewis1969convention}: The average steps first increase and then gradually decrease as in \cref{fig:cum_avg_step}.
-Contrasting \textit{complete} and \textit{sender-fixed}, we can see: (i) The emergent conventions in the former is much simpler than the latter (less steps in \cref{fig:cum_avg_step}), which implies the contribution of mutual adaptation in sketch abstraction. (ii) The success rate in \cref{fig:acc} in the former converges a bit more slowly, which is reasonable since the senders can explore to change the way of drawing.
+Interestingly, these two pairs also emerge a phenomenon resembling the natural observation in human studies, named \textit{systematic reduction} \citep{lewis1969convention}: The average steps first increase and then gradually decrease as in \cref{fig:cum_avg_step}.
+Contrasting \textit{complete} and \textit{sender-fixed}, we can see: (i) The emergent conventions in the former is much simpler than the latter (less steps in \cref{fig:cum_avg_step}), which implies the contribution of mutual adaptation in sketch abstraction. (ii) The success rate in \cref{fig:acc} in the former converges a bit more slowly, which is reasonable since the senders can explore and change the way of drawing.
 In comparison, if the receiver cannot make early decisions, it has no intention to relate sketches (\ie, $C_{t-1}$ and $C_t$) at consecutive timesteps.
 The sender is thus \textit{unaware} of each stroke's marginal information gain, which in return makes their learning harder.
 This might explain the relatively low success rate in the \textit{max-step} setting.
-The failure of the \textit{one-step} pairs reveals the irreplacable roles of sequential decision-making and observing complex sketches in emergent graphical communication.
+The failure of the \textit{one-step} pairs reveals the irreplaceable roles of sequential decision-making and observing complex sketches in emergent graphical communication.

-To further inspect how our proposed modeling and learning on sequential decision-making facilitate the desired evolution in the sketches, we conduct an ablation study by comparing our proposed learning surrogate (\cref{eq:complte_v}) and a vanilla policy gradient baseline, REINFORCE~\cite{williams1992simple} with Monte Carlo cumulative rewards $ \mathbb{E}_{\pi_S, \pi_R}[\sum_t[\nabla\log \pi_R(a_{Rt}|\hat{X}_t) \sum_{n=t}^{T}\gamma^{n-t} r_{n}]]$.
+To further inspect how our proposed modeling and learning on sequential decision-making facilitate the desired evolution in the sketches, we conduct an ablation study by comparing our proposed learning surrogate (\cref{eq:complte_v}) and a vanilla policy gradient baseline, REINFORCE \citep{williams1992simple} with Monte Carlo cumulative rewards $ \mathbb{E}_{\pi_S, \pi_R}\left[\sum_t\left[\nabla\log \pi_R(a_{Rt}|\hat{X}_t) \sum_{n=t}^{T}\gamma^{n-t} r_{n}\right]\right]$.